UCdasec/FaultFlipper/README.md

 - [ ] Make a "nop_exp" that does not require source code

 - [ ] Investigate differences between parallel implementaitons and the sequential implementations

+- [ ] Add support for more complex compile commands
+    - [ ] Provide a shell script for compilation
+    - [ ] Provide a make file

+- [ ] When using more complex compile commands still track flags

 ***